Search Results for

 Scene Example

-five different grey scale images being recolored to two different colors,
+Showing recoloring 5 different grey scale images using different

 Fun side note, the last cube on the far right actually uses a color image to blend instead of just a grey scale.
 This tints the two colors used to be the color of the mask.
 Experiment more if you're interested in learning how it works and what new things you can do with it.